Don't Make These 7 Tree Trimming Mistakes: Pruning Tips for Bucks & Montgomery County

-First and foremost, you should know that tree trimming and tree pruning are not really the same thing (even though these terms are used interchangeably sometimes).
+First and foremost, you should know that tree trimming and tree pruning are not the same thing (even though these terms are used interchangeably sometimes).

 Here are the differences.